diodonfrost/ansible-role-p10k/README.md

 Role Name
 =========

-Ansible role for install powerlevel10k, Powerlevel10k is a theme for Zsh.
+Ansible role that installs [powerlevel10k](https://github.com/romkatv/powerlevel10k), Powerlevel10k is a theme for Zsh.
 It emphasizes speed, flexibility and out-of-the-box experience.

 Requirements
 ------------